OSU-Bee-Lab/buzzdetect/to-do.md

        - Smaller framehop for buzzes?

 ### analysis
+* Add pre-embedding of entire audio files
+  - Shouldn't need too much RAM allotment.
+260,000 frames ~= 1,080MB.
+1h of audio at 0.5 framehop = 7500 frames.
+Should be under 32MB data.
 * Redefine chunks to be a number of audio samples (for memory estimation)
 * Work in frame numbers instead of timestamps?
 Where frame 1, 2, 3, 4 is ~2.5s of audio because of overlap
      - Timestamps are getting messy in the CSV (e.g., '4923.999999999') and I think this may cause problems when picking an analysis back up